Let the platform do the work

 This key can also be pre-configured in SugarDockerized's install_config.php which will install the key without the need to revalidate.

-With your Docker environment up and running, you're now ready to restore your SugarCloud backup and have it running locally by using SugarDockerized's restore command through restorefromfile.sh.
+To restore your SugarCloud backup and have it running locally, use the SugarDockerized restore command through restorefromfile.sh.
 This command expects one single parameter, SugarCloud's backup tarball package.
 When executed, this command will clean up any previous installs, drop sugar databases (if exists), expand the tar, copy files to its proper places, restore database, recreate config_override.php with Docker containers data, recreate cache, and warm up services.
 When the command is done, you will have your instance ready.

 Note: Your user data will be the same ones as in the cloud, not demo data.